benoit-fuentes/obsidian-visually-numbered-headings/README.md

 * Listens for metadata changes in the active file
 * Enables or disables heading numbering in real time，Heading numbering can be toggled using the frontmatter property: vnumheadings.
 Setting vnumheadings: 1 enables numbering, while omitting the property or setting it to 0 disables it.
 * Triggers a preview re-render when the value changes
+* Enable heading numbering by default unless vnumheadings is set to 0, If the vnumheadings option is not set, numbering will still be applied.
+Numbering is disabled only when vnumheadings is explicitly set to 0.

 This allows users to control heading numbering **per document**, without reloading or reopening the file.